GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 Generally intended for educational purposes.

+The latest GUI is slightly different than what the screenshot below shows.
+Also, the preview should show OK on mobile devices as well.

 This is an expanded and modified version of the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) project, set to be used with `python3` and `Flask` server.
 There is lots of general information about the project in that other repository.

 The main differences between these 2 projects: